Call for System Demonstrations

 Style files should meet the requirements of the EMNLP main conference.
 Submissions may consist of up to 6 pages, plus unlimited references.
 Submissions must conform to the EMNLP 2021 official style guidelines and they must be in PDF format.
 The submissions have to be original work (unpublished), as the publication in EMNLP will be archival.

 We follow the Multiple Submission Policy of the CFP of the EMNLP 2021 main conference.
 The paper has to be written specifically for this conference and cannot be submitted elsewhere.

 Reviewing will be single-blind, so authors do not need to conceal their identity.
 The paper should include the authors’ names and affiliations.
 Self-references are also allowed.

-As the conference might be fully or partially virtual, all the demos might have to be presented online via a video conference tool.
-Therefore, we strongly recommend all demos are provided via one of the following formats: (1) A live demo website; or (2) A website with a downloadable installation package of the demo; unless this is impossible because some special hardware is required or access is otherwise limited.
-The exact details of the conference and demo session are still to be worked out and will be announced in due time.
+As the conference will be hybrid, we strongly recommend all demos are provided via one of the following formats: (1) A live demo website; or (2) A website with a downloadable installation package of the demo; unless this is impossible because some special hardware is required or access is otherwise limited.
+The exact details of the demo session are still to be worked out and will be announced in due time.